erf/error_or/README.md

 ## Features

-I wanted to always return a valid value `ErrorOr` from an async function and rather handle the error check in the called function.
-This way i could `await` the outer result without a `try catch`.
+Always return a valid value `ErrorOr` from an async function.
+Let the called / inner function handle the error and return an `ErrorOr`.
+This way the caller / outer function can `await` the result without a `try catch`.

 A subclass of `ErrorOr` contains either the expected value `T` or an error `Object` (usually an `Exception` returned from a `try catch`).